kubiakszymonp/node-threads/README.md

 Located in: ``./src/framework/``

-It is a simple wrapper around the worker threads, that provides a simple interface for running threads, and waiting for their results.
+It is a simple wrapper around the worker threads, that provides a friendly interface for running threads, and waiting for their results.

 Uses different types of WorkerMessages, to return data, or throw errors from the worker thread.

+# Limitations

+Unfortunately `worker_threads` in Node.js are not exactly as `threads` in other languages.
+They have separated execution context, and can share memory with limitations.

+In practice, data that is shared between threads, needs to be serializable.
+This means that you can't share functions, classes, or any other objects that are not simple objects, and built-in types - [official documentation](https://nodejs.org/api/worker_threads.html#worker_threads_port_postmessage_value_transferlist)

+Another limitation is that creating a Worker is costly operation, and takes much time.
+At my machine, it takes around 0.5s to create a new Worker.
+This means that creating a new Worker for every task is not a good idea.
+Instead, it is better to create a pool of Workers, and reuse them for different tasks.
+(Perspective to implement in the future)

 # Usage

+Currently library can be tested on the example programs, that are

 Install dependencies:
 ```